-- -disposition (string) Indicates the value for the Content-Disposition header.
-This value defaults to "attachment".
+- -type (string) Specifies the value for the Content-Type header.
+If this is not specified and -skipProbe is not set to "false", the incoming data will be lightly probed to determine what type of data it is.
+The following data types are automatically recognized: GIF, PDF, PNG, JPEG.
+Unrecognized data types are set to have the application/octet-stream content type. - -disposition (string) Sets the value for the Content-Disposition header, defaulting to "attachment".
 The other possible value is "inline". - -charset (string) If given, this string will be appended to the Content-Type header as a ";charset=" component. - -skipProbe (boolean) Defaults to "false".
 If set to "true", no content type probe will occur. - -noAbort (boolean) Defaults to "false".
 This means that sendFile will abort by default after the data is delivered to the client.
 Set this parameter to "true" in order to prevent the abort. - -chunkSize (integer) Sets the size of the buffer with which the data is read and sent to the client.
 This mainly has a benefit when sending physical file data as it controls the memory usage.
-This value defaults to "65535", the result of the fcgi bodyChunkSize method. - -monitor An object can be given to monitor the send process.
+This value defaults to "65535", the result of the fcgi\bodyChunkSize method. - -monitor An object can be given to monitor the send process.
 Whatever object is given here will have its invoke method called for each chunk sent.
-The invoke will be passed the bytes object for the current chunk as well as an integer indicating the overall size of the bytes being sent.
+The invoke will be passed the byte stream for the current chunk as well as an integer indicating the overall size of the bytes being sent.